andyclarke-okta/UserImportUtility/README.md

 - **producerTasks:** Number of Task for Parallel inout (CSV only)
 - **consumerTasks:** Number of Service Queues initiating worker tasks
 - **queueWaitms:**  wait to wait when queue is empty
-- **reportingWaitms:** One time pause at end of execution to gather summary information
+- **cleanUpWaitms:** One time pause at end of execution to ensure all async API responses have been processed
 - **throttleMs:** Throttle Service Queue to avoid Rate Limits

 - **testUserDomain:** email domain of test user